zcash/zips/drafts/str4d-stratum/draft1.rst

   A 256-bit reserved field; zero by convention.

 ``TIME`` (hex)
-  The block time suggested by the server.
+  The block time suggested by the server, encoded as in a block header.

 ``BITS`` (compactBits)
   The current network difficulty target.